 David Fincher tells stories of urban dystopias.
 The urban setting of Se7en is a bleak and indifferent place, where a cold rain falls all the time, as if not even angels' tears could move the people living in this city.
 In many ways the city ressembles New York or perhaps Chicago, at least for someone who only knows these places from the movies.
 The city remains unnamed in the film, but the script writer apparently draw on some unpleasant memories he had from living in New York.

+In Zodiac (2007), the urban setting is on the west coast.
+The city is San Fransisco which is clearly stated in the film as it is based on the story of the real Zodiac killer and the letters he sent to the San Fransisco Chronicle.
+There is more sun and day time scenes than in Se7en, but the atmosphere created by Fincher is still cold and claustrophobic, especially in the horrible murder scene when a young couple is attacked while on a picnic at a beautiful lake.
 There are shots in Fincher's film that remind me of Clint Eastwood, particularly in Mystic River and The Changeling, with lonely cars slowly moving along lonely city streets, seen from above, like a victim being tracked by a predator, or a heartless God, looking down on the people from high above, and letting tragedy strike without interfering.
 When the eye is the camera, one can never be sure with Fincher, or Eastwood, whether identification is really something you want or not.
 Do I really want to share the same vision and views as the killer in the story?
 If I can identify with the evil one, what does that make me?

 Fincher doesn't let me figure this out.
 His films are often deeply unsettling, like Eastwoods.
 Although Eastwood's films carry as well a message of omnipotence and righteousness: his heroes and heroines are always right.
 Fincher's heroes and heroines never share that kind of power.
 They are more like pawns in a strange game that someone else plays.
 When they move about in the unfriendly cities, they are like rats in a lab.
 There is always a greater scheme being laid out somewhere else.
 Zodiac's letters tease with their possibility of an explanation.
 But like the scheme of the seven deadly sins, it's more likely a diversion.
 It hides more than it reveals.